BMI Calculator for Women

 • Your BMI is below 16 (severe underweight)

-• You are experiencing rapid, unexplained weight loss (more than 5% of body weight in 6 months)
+• You are experiencing rapid, unexplained weight loss

 • You have symptoms of an eating disorder such as extreme food restriction, binge eating, or purging